 Today, TPI manages and administers the Sills Family Foundation grants program.
 We organize logistics and back office functions, and facilitate decision-making and planning meetings each year, introducing the family to new and proven approaches for increasing impact.

 Since finding its focus, the Sills Family Foundation has brought attention to families affected by incarceration by adapting programs, supporting specific organizations and influencing other funders and policies.

 Two organizations that the Sills Foundation had previously supported did not realize the extent to which they were working with families affected by incarceration and were inspired to expand their programs for families to address that population.
 Circle, a battered women’s shelter in Vermont, set up special support groups.
 St. Mary’s Center for Women and Children in Massachusetts learned that more than 80% of St. Mary's clients experienced incarceration on some level.
-Development Director Jane Boulet reports, “We now have much richer services and clinical supports for them as a result of the Sills Foundation's generosity.”
+The St. Mary’s Development Director at the time, Jane Boulet reported, “We now have much richer services and clinical supports for them as a result of the Sills Foundation's generosity.”

 The Sills Family Foundation also supports programs that exclusively help families affected by incarceration, including New York’s Hour Children, and The Osborne Association.

-Preparing the next generation is next for the Sills trustees.
-In fall 2013, TPI led a planning retreat to elicit ideas and establish opportunities for previously uninvolved family members.
+Over the years, preparing the next generation became a priority for the Sills trustees.
+Over the past few years, TPI has worked with the family to elicit ideas and establish opportunities to engage the next generation and now facilitates a “next generation” giving group of 14 young family members.
 By growing family participation, the Foundation plans to maintain its momentum, continue to address the needs of families affected by incarceration, and work to break the cycles of poverty and crime.